Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 - *Shipping method*
-  Shipping type identification number.
-This number is automatically assigned by the system.
+  Shipping method identification number.

+[comment]: <> (This number is automatically assigned by the system.?)

 - *Receiver name*
   Shipment receiver name.